-The model also requires about 10 percent of the estimated AGN bolometric luminosity to be reprocessed by dust and reemitted at NIR wavelengths ($L = \sigma A T^4 = 1.1 \times 10^{44} \,\mathrm{erg \, s^{-1}}$).
+The model also requires about 10 percent of the estimated AGN bolometric luminosity to be reprocessed by dust and reemitted at NIR wavelengths ( $L = \sigma AT^4 = 1.1 \times 10^{44}$ erg/s).
 This would be inconsistent with a system in which the accretion disc and thin dusty maser disc are co-planar due to the small covering factor.
-However, there are clear indications that these structures are misaligned: the relative position angle of the radio jet and maser disc (see Fig. 8 of Gallimore et al. 2004 for an illustration), as well as the inclination of the maser disc with respect to the orientation of the outflowing clouds (Kishimoto 1999).
-Adopting anisotropic emission from the accretion disc as described by Netzer (2015) $L \propto \cos(\theta) [1 + b \cos(\theta)]$ with $b \simeq 2$, we find that about 10% of the AGN luminosity is intersected by a surrounding disc with h/r < 0.14 (see Sect.
-3.2) when the accretion disc is tilted by 40°.
+However, there are clear indications that these structures are misaligned: the relative position angle of the radio jet and maser disc (see Figure 8 of Gallimore et al. (2004) for an illustration), as well as the inclination of the maser disc with respect to the orientation of the outflowing clouds (Kishimoto 1999).
+Adopting anisotropic emission from the accretion disc as described by Netzer (2015) $L \propto \cos(\theta)[1 + b \cos(\theta)]$ with $b \approx 2$ , we find that about 10% of the AGN luminosity is intersected by a surrounding disc with h/r < 0.14 (see Section 3.2) when the accretion disc is tilted by 40°.
 This tilt is consistent with position angle and inclination discrepancies above.
-A weaker anisotropy, for example $L \propto \cos(\theta)$, requires a somewhat smaller tilt.
-This means that the "covering factor" issue, which is often taken to imply a geometrically thick structure can, for the NIR continuum, be entirely accounted for by a warped inner disc at scales ≲0.1 pc.
+A weaker anisotropy, for example $L \propto \cos(\theta)$ , requires a somewhat smaller tilt.
+This means that the 'covering factor' issue, which is often taken to imply a geometrically thick structure can, for the NIR continuum, be entirely accounted for by a warped inner disc at scales $\lesssim 0.1 \text{ pc.}$

-In the scenario of a thin disc screened by foreground extinction, the visibility of the "central engine" (accretion disc and BLR) inside the sublimation hole is an obvious question.
-The K-band contribution of the accretion disc can be estimated based on the bolometric luminosity $L{bol} \approx 1 \times 10^{45} \text{ erg s}^{-1}$, the distance 14.4 Mpc, a λ 5100Å bolometric correction factor ~9 (Netzer 2015) and a SED slope of the accretion disc of $F_v \propto v^{\alpha}$ with $\alpha = -0.44$ (Vanden Berk et al. 2001).
-Also considering the $A_K \sim 5.5$ foreground extinction, we infer a K-band accretion disc flux of ~9 mJy.
-The empirical slope of Vanden Berk et al. (2001) is significantly redder than the canonical Shakura & Sunyaev (1973) slope of $\alpha = 0.33$.
+In the scenario of a thin disc screened by foreground extinction, the visibility of the 'central engine' (accretion disc and BLR) inside the sublimation hole is an obvious question.
+The Kband contribution of the accretion disc can be estimated based on the bolometric luminosity $L{\rm bol} \approx 1 \times 10^{45}$ erg/s, the distance 14.4 Mpc, a λ5100Å bolometric correction factor ~9 (Netzer 2015) and a SED slope of the accretion disc of $F{\nu} \propto \nu^{\alpha}$ with $\alpha = -0.44$ (Vanden Berk et al. 2001).
+Also considering the $A_K \sim 5.5$ foreground extinction, we infer a K-band accretion disc flux of $\sim 9$ mJy.
+The empirical slope of Vanden Berk et al. (2001) is significantly redder than the canonical Shakura & Sunyaev (1973) slope of $\alpha = 0.33$ .
 The K-band accretion disc emission for the canonical slope would be much weaker, and so the inferred contribution is probably a conservative upper limit.
 Other evidence for yet bluer slopes as found by Kishimoto et al. (2007, 2008) would further enhance that argument.
-The estimated accretion disc contribution of ~ 9 mJy corresponds to 6% or less of the flux in the reconstructed image (Fig. 4).
+The estimated accretion disc contribution of ~9 mJy corresponds to 6 percent or less of the flux in the reconstructed image (Fig. 4).
 This means that a point-like accretion disc could easily be hidden in the image including the centre of the dust ring.